simonepri/sudoku-solver/readme.md

 | Linux | 2, 4, 8, 12, 16, 24, 32, 40, 48, 56, 64 | Intel(R) Xeon(R) CPU @ 2.30GHz |

 ### Benchmark results
-The benchmark reveled a speedup that grows almost linearly in relation to the number of cores.
+The benchmark reveled a speed-up that grows almost linearly in relation to the number of cores.

-The table that follows shows the speedup values grouped by test case and core count.
+The table that follows shows the speed-up values grouped by test case and core count.

 <p align="center">